 - 2 drops each: peppermint, rosemary, eucalyptus

-- 1 drop each peppermint and eucalyptus with 2 drops orange
+- 1 drop each peppermint and eucalyptus with 2 drops of orange

 You can use these same blends in a 5ml roller bottle.
 To make a 10ml roller bottle, double the drops suggested.
 If you're making a 15ml roller bottle, triple the drop suggestions.
 Then fill your roller bottle the rest of the way with your favorite cold-pressed seed carrier oil.